 Types of Blinds

 How you lift your blinds can make a big difference in the convenience and safety of your home or office.
-There are four lift options available: the standard pull cord, continuous cord loop, cordless or motorized.
+The four lift options are standard pull cord, continuous cord loop, cordless or motorized.

-Many window treatments come standard with a free hanging pull cord to raise and lower them.
-Standard cords can be paired with almost any type of blind or shade and are typically the most affordable option.
+Many types of blinds for windows come standard with a free-hanging pull cord to raise and lower them.
+Standard cords can be paired with almost any type of blind or shade.
+Blinds with standard cords are typically the most affordable option.

-This makes them a great choice for a large office with many windows to cover on a budget.
+Because they are less costly, standard pull cord blinds make a great choice for large rooms with many windows to cover on a budget.
 You may see the standard pull cord referred to as the standard cord, the standard lift cord or the single retractable cord.

 Smart pull is a variation of the standard pull cord that you may find on certain specialized blinds.
 It is considered a safer option than the standard cord because it features a single cord that stays the same length.
 Excess cord retracts into the head rail.